 When I got the A.R.C.
 Type 12 Radio Set working, I did not have a suitable dynamotor, let alone the correct one, a D-10A.
 Anxious to get it going for upcoming hearability experiments, I designed a simple solid state power supply that plugs into the 3 pin connector on the rear of the R-19 receiver in place of the dynamotor.
 In the A.R.C.
 Type 12 system, that dynamotor powers both the receiver and transmitter.

 The mechanical mount needs to be reworked as this is really a circuit design prototype, but the power supply runs the receiver and transmitter quite well.
-It puts out the required +250 VDC with only 0.5 volts ripple with +13 VDC input.
+It puts out the required +250 VDC at +13 VDC input producing only 0.5 volts ripple.

 Above: Built in a minibox, using a balsa wood “connector” and three brass sleeves for contacts to the receiver dynamotor connector.
 Works well enough for circuit testing.